-This course introduces EN 1991-1-4 for determining wind actions on structures.
-It outlines the basic principles behind the code and covers each step of the procedure for calculating the wind loads on structures.
+This course takes place as a series of two-hour interactive sessions over three weeks.
+It introduces EN 1991-1-4 for determining wind actions on structures, outlines the basic principles behind the code and covers each step of the procedure for calculating the wind loads on structures.
 Attention is given to important features introduced by the UK NA.

 This course introduces key concepts in vibration serviceability of building floors.
 Techniques for analysis, design and mitigation for satisfactory vibration performance are outlined, as well as their potential impact on sustainability of floor construction.